 That said, do not keep your painting tools dripping wet.
 Simply leave on a layer of what you would use when applying paint to ensure that the surface is still wet when you wrap it.

-2- Choose the Right Packing Wrap
+2- Choose the right packing wrap

 Plastic wrap, a plastic bag, or aluminum foil can all be used to seal your equipment, but aluminum foil is the most efficient, in my opinion.
 Since it’s pliable, you can easily mold it around the bristles without damaging them.

 If you need to keep your paint fresh for a day or two, feel free to pop your brushes or rollers into gallon-size Ziploc or resealable sandwich bags.
 Before sealing the bag, squeeze out as much air as possible.

-3- Wrap the Paintbrush Tightly in Aluminum Foil
+3- Wrap the paintbrush tightly in aluminum foil

 Tightly is the keyword here.
 You want to ensure that there is no air inside the wrapping so that the water will not evaporate.

 Heavy-duty aluminum foil is perfect for this project because it creates an airtight seal and can mold to the shape of any brush or roller.
 If you’re worried about ripped foil in the fridge, double-wrap your tools to provide them the extra protection.